DavidMercier/NIMS/doc/models.rst

 With :math:`\nu` the Poisson's ratio and :math:`E` the Young's modulus of the indented material.

-Finally, it is first important to cite the work of Malzbender et al., who developped the relationship between the load and the indentation depth for elastoplastic materials, based on the knowledge of the Young's modulus and the hardness values of the material [#Malzbender_2002]_.
+Finally, it is first important to cite the work of Malzbender et al., who developed the relationship between the load and the indentation depth for elastoplastic materials, based on the knowledge of the Young's modulus and the hardness values of the material [#Malzbender_2002]_.
 Then, It is worth to mention the model of Oyen et al.,